Scaleable-solutions/Connecting-Android-apps-to-Dynamics-CRM-using-SOAP/README.md

 ##LocalStorage

-It is a simple implementation of **SharedPreference** to store SOAP Header and Expire time.
+It is a simple implementation of **SharedPreference** to store Organizational URL, SOAP Header and Expire time.

 ##CRMAuth